kennycason/kengine/games/hextris/README.md

 ## Credits

-This game is based on the "Blocks" game from the blocks_web repository.
+This game is based on my "Blocks" game: https://github.com/kennycason/blocks/